-Conductor Laureate: Philharmonia Orchestra Conductor Laureate: NHK Symphony Orchestra Conductor Laureate: Iceland Symphony Orchestra Principal Guest Conductor: Orchestra della Svizzera Italiana
+Conductor Laureate: Philharmonia Orchestra Conductor Laureate: NHK Symphony Orchestra Conductor Laureate: Iceland Symphony Orchestra Conductor Laureate: Sydney Symphony Orchestra Principal Guest Conductor: Orchestra della Svizzera Italiana

-Conducting has formed the largest part of Vladimir Ashkenazy’s activities for the past 30 years.
+Conducting has formed the largest part of Vladimir Ashkenazy’s activities for the past 35 years.
 As Conductor Laureate of the Philharmonia Orchestra, he led them on a major tour of Latin America in September 2014.
-He also holds the same positions with the Iceland Symphony and NHK Symphony orchestra.
+He also holds the same positions with the Iceland Symphony, NHK Symphony and most recently Sydney Symphony orchestras.
 From 2000 – 2015 he was Music Director of the European Union Youth Orchestra; and from 2009 – 2013 he was Principal Conductor and Artistic Adviser to the Sydney Symphony Orchestra, with whom he has collaborated on a number of significant recording projects and major international tours.
 He maintains strong links with major orchestras including The Cleveland Orchestra, San Francisco Symphony and Deutsches Symphonie-Orchester Berlin, and makes guest appearances with leading ensembles all over the world.

 Ashkenazy maintains his devotion to the piano, these days mostly in the recording studio, where he continues to build his extraordinarily comprehensive recording catalogue.
 Spring 2013 saw the release of ‘Ashkenazy: 50 Years on Decca’ — a 50-CD box-set celebrating Ashkenazy’s long standing relationship with Decca Classics.
 In 2014, Decca also released a milestone collection of Ashkenazy’s vast catalogue of Rachmaninov’s piano music, which also includes all of his recordings as a conductor of the composer’s orchestral music.